bbougon/crm-pilates/README.md

   `make requirements` will install the virtual env and all dependencies needed
 - Test

-  `make tests` will run all the tests
+  `make test` will run all the tests
 - Run the API

   `make run-all` will run the application with all the modules